KumariAyushi10/Robobuddy/README.md

 # Robobuddy
-Robobuddy is a Assistant ti help people do tasks easily and more faster.
+Robobuddy is a Assistant that helps people to do tasks easily and more faster.
 It has features such as -
 1) Seaching Wikipedia
 2) Playing Music